juliojg/minimalist-spreadsheet/README.md

 # Minimalist spreadsheet

 ## Dependencies
-To install the project `npm` is needed, run the following command at the project root to install all dependencies:
+To install the project `npm` is needed, run the following command at the project's to install all dependencies:
 ```
 npm install
 ```